-In 2017, WGCS, or 91.1 The Globe, was named the National Signature Station by the Broadcast Educators Association, its highest honor.
+In 2018, WGCS, or 91.1 The Globe, celebrated its 60th anniversary.
+A year earlier, WGCS was named the National Signature Station by the Broadcast Educators Association, its highest honor.
 The Globe was also named the best college radio station in the nation in 2011 and 2013 by the Intercollegiate Broadcasting System, the only station to win the title more than once.
 Students serve as station manager and staff members.
 The station features American roots music, public affairs and religious programs, news, and sports.
 On the air 24 hours a day, The Globe offers students many opportunities for broadcast experience.
-Goshen College was named the Indiana radio school of the year in 2013 (and runner-up in 2014) and the Indiana TV school of the year in both 2013 and 2014, competing against all colleges and universities in the state.
-Students working with GC-TV produce a bi-weekly video magazine called The Correspondent, which is distributed via the campus cable system.
+Goshen College was named the Indiana radio school of the year four times and the Indiana TV school of the year four times as well, competing against all colleges and universities in the state.